 Continuing Professional Development (CPD) is a key requirement of CII membership and provides vital support to members to keep their skills and knowledge up-to-date and, in turn, remain competent to perform their job.

-As a local institute your key objective is to offer a local CPD programme to support your members to complete the required minimum of 35 hours of CPD each year.
+As a local institute your key objective is to offer a local CPD programme to support your members to complete the required minimum of 35 hours of CPD each year (of which at least 21 hours must be structured CPD).

 The number of hours you are required to provide locally depends on the size of your institute.
-The following numbers are recommended as best practice:
+The following numbers are recommended as good practice:

-Your council will have experience of organising local CPD events however you should have in place a council member to oversee your local programme.
+Your council will have experience of organising local CPD events however you should have in place a council member to oversee your local programme- this will be your education secretary / CPD officer.

 The programme you put together must benefit your entire membership, with a balance of technical, market knowledge and business skills.
 These can take the form of seminars, workshops, training courses, conferences and educational visits.